TomPlr/oc-java-projet-7-poseidon-trading/README.md

 ### Prerequisites

 Before you begin, ensure you have met the following requirements:
-- Java Development Kit (JDK) 11 or later
+- Java Development Kit (JDK) 17 or later
 - Maven
+- MySQL 8.0 or later
 - An Integrated Development Environment (IDE) such as IntelliJ IDEA or Eclipse

 ### Installation